WEREMSOFT/raylib-wiki-fork/raylib-dependencies.md

 raylib design is [very modular](http://www.raylib.com/images/raylib_architecture.png).
 Some modules can be removed on compilation if they're not required and consequently the libraries used by those modules.

 Some modules can also be used as standalone, *independently* of raylib: [rlgl](https://github.com/raysan5/raylib/blob/develop/examples/others/rlgl_standalone.c), [raudio](https://github.com/raysan5/raylib/blob/develop/examples/others/raudio_standalone.c).

-One of raylib goals is to avoid any external dependencies, so I'll keep working to reduce this list as much as possible.